 Make sure to read my Guide To Visiting Tulum Ruins.

 For more Mayan ruins, you should make time to visit Coba.
-This archaeological site is around two hours’ drive away from Cancun and so makes for an easy day trip.
+This is a site I truly like and which actually came as a surprise the first time I visited.
+I was not expecting anything so grand – in fact it’s much bigger than Tulum!
+This archaeological site is around a two-hour drive away from Cancun, so it makes for an easy day trip.

 Situated next to a modern village of the same name, the ancient ruins of Coba once formed part of a city that is thought to have been home to around 50,000 inhabitants.